par4rider/PitchData/README.md

 # PitchData

-Analysis of Yu Darvish pitches from 2016 MLB season
+This is an exploratory data analysis of all the pitches thrown by Texas Rangers pitcher Yu Darvish during the 2016 MLB season.